 Before you begin

 You’re going to want to do several things before you begin the calibration process.
+These steps aren’t absolutely mandatory, but they’re good to follow for best results.

 - Set your monitor’s resolution to its native, default screen resolution.

-- Make sure your calibrating in a room with moderate ambient lighting.
+- Make sure you’re calibrating in a room with moderate ambient lighting.
 The room doesn’t need to be pitch black, but you don’t want the sharp glares and color casts resulting from direct light.

 - Familiarize yourself with your monitor’s display controls.
 They may be located on the monitor itself, on the keyboard, or within the operating system control panel.